vincode-io/Zavala/docs/_pages/help/Glossary.md

 Detail information about the Topic is associated with.
 See [The Notes Field.](The_Notes_Field.md)

-## Outline

-A hierarchal structure of Rows.

-## Documents View

-The middle column of the Main Window shows Outlines from the currently selected collection in the Collections View.

-## Outline Editor

-The right-most column of the Main Window.
-The editor shows the currently selected Outline and allows you to edit its content and properties.

 ## OPML

 OPML stands for [Outline Processor Markup Language](http://opml.org/).
 It is the file format that outliners use to exchange outlines between each other.

+## Outline

+A hierarchal structure of Rows.

+## Outline Search

+You can search across all the content in all the Outlines at the same time.
+The search field for Outline Search is located in the Collections View.

 ## Row